andburn/hdt-plugin-victoryshot/README.md

 ---

 ## Install
-1. The [Common](https://github.com/andburn/hdt-plugin-common) plugin needs to be installed for this plugin to work.
-If it is not already in your plugin list [install](https://github.com/andburn/hdt-plugin-common) it.
+1. Remove any previous versions of this plugin from `%AppData%HearthstoneDeckTracker\Plugins`
-- Then download the [latest release](https://github.com/andburn/hdt-plugin-victoryshot/releases/latest) of this plugin (*not the source code*).
+- Download the [latest release](https://github.com/andburn/hdt-plugin-victoryshot/releases/latest) of this plugin (*not the source code*).
 - Unzip the contents into you Hearthstone Deck Tracker's plugins folder.
 - Enable the plugin in HDT's settings.

+See the HDT plugin [wiki page](https://github.com/HearthSim/Hearthstone-Deck-Tracker/wiki/Available-Plugins#how-to-install-plugins) for more information on installing and using plugins.

 ## Usage
 When the plugin is enabled it will take a series of screenshots at the end of a game allowing you to select one to save.